Dynatrace/dynatrace-oneagent-operator/README.md

   # value: https://my-proxy-url.com
   # valueFrom: nameOfMyProxySecret
   # Adds the provided CA certficates to the Operator and the OneAgent (optional)
-  # Provide the name of the configmap which holds your .crt(s) in a field called 'certs'
+  # Provide the name of the configmap which holds your .pem in a field called 'certs'
+  # If this is not set the default embedded certificates on the images will be used
   #trustedCAs:
 ```
 Save the snippet to a file or use [./deploy/cr.yaml](https://raw.githubusercontent.com/Dynatrace/dynatrace-oneagent-operator/master/deploy/cr.yaml) from this repository and adjust its values accordingly.